Antibiotics and Alcohol Interaction

-Even though moderate alcohol use doesn’t affect the majority of antibiotics’ efficacy, it can lower your energy and slow down your recovery from sickness.
-Therefore, you should abstain from drinking until you have finished your antibiotics and feel better.
+Even though moderate alcohol use doesn’t affect most antibiotics’ efficacy, it can lower your energy and slow your recovery from sickness.
+Therefore, abstain from drinking until you have finished your antibiotics and feel better.

 Can you take antibiotics and drink alcohol?